-Early pension: The pension is reduced by 0.9% for each 90-day period for those retiring less than 360 days before normal retirement age; 1.2% if retiring 360 to 720 days before normal retirement age; and 1.5% if retiring more than 720 days before normal retirement age.
-This reduction is permanent and continues after the recipient reaches the normal retirement age.
+Early pension: The pension is reduced by 0.9% for each 90-day period for those retiring less than 360 days before the normal retirement age for the insured's cohort; 1.2% if retiring 360 to 720 days before the normal retirement age for the insured's cohort; and 1.5% if retiring more than 720 days before the normal retirement age for the insured's cohort.
+This reduction is permanent and continues after the recipient reaches the normal retirement age for the insured's cohort.